MicrosoftDocs/power-automate-docs/articles/mobile/mobile-monitor-activity.md

 ## Prerequisites

 - Install the Power Automate mobile app for [Android](https://aka.ms/flowmobiledocsandroid), [iOS](https://aka.ms/flowmobiledocsios), or [Windows Phone](https://aka.ms/flowmobilewindows) on a [supported device](getting-started.md#use-the-mobile-app).
-The graphics in this topic reflect the iPhone version of the app, but the graphics on Android and Windows Phone are similar.
+The screenshots in this article reflect the iPhone version of the app, but the screenshots on Android and Windows Phone are similar.
-- If you don't already have a cloud flow, create one on [the website for Power Automate](https://make.powerautomate.com).
+- If you don't already have a cloud flow, create one on the [Power Automate](https://make.powerautomate.com) portal.
 For easier testing, use one that you can trigger yourself instead of waiting for an external event.

 ## Display a summary of activity